CESNET/perun-ansible/README.md

 and its associated daemon for federated authentication based on SAML protocol.

 The Perun RPC application stores data in **PostgreSQL** relational database.

-A separate process called **Perun Engine** controls slave machines by connecting to them using the Secure Shell (ssh) protocol and executing so-called slave scripts installed on the machines from DEB or RPM packages.
-An administrator of a slave machine can tune the slave scripts by adding so-called pre-hook and post-hook scripts to the directory /etc/perun/&lt;service&gt;.d/

 Selected data from the Perun database are made available through an OpenLDAP server.
 A separate process called **LDAP Connector (LDAPc)** observes changes in the database and modifies the LDAP directory in real-time.

+A separate process called **Perun Engine** controls slave machines.
+It communicates using JMS with **Perun Dispatcher**, which is located inside of the Perun RPC.
+Dispatcher observes changes in database and instructs Engine to update some services on some slave machines.
+For each service on a machine, Engine runs a GEN script, which uses HTTP to obtain data from RPC and generates files to be transferred to the slave machine.
+Then Engine runs a SEND script, which connects to the slave machine using the Secure Shell (ssh) protocol, transfers the generated files, and executes so-called slave scripts installed on the machines from DEB or RPM packages.
+An administrator of a slave machine can tune the slave scripts by adding so-called pre-hook, mid-hook and post-hook scripts to the directory /etc/perun/&lt;service&gt;.d/

 ## Requirements